The rules and regulations for driving on Australian roads.

 If you hold an overseas drivers licence, you are allowed to drive the vehicles covered by your overseas licence in NSW indefinitely, as long as:

-• You remain a temporary overseas visitor
+- You remain a temporary overseas visitor for no more than 6 months

-• Your overseas drivers licence remains current
+- Your overseas drivers licence remains current

-• You have not been disqualified from driving in NSW or anywhere else
+- You have not been disqualified from driving in NSW or anywhere else

-• You have not had your licence suspended or cancelled, or your visiting driving privileges withdrawn
+- You have not had your licence suspended or cancelled, or your visiting driving privileges withdrawn

-• You must carry your overseas driver or rider licence.
+- You must carry your overseas driver or rider licence.
 If your licence is not written in English, you must also carry an English translation, or an International Driving Permit.

 Note: You don’t have to get a NSW licence if you comply with these conditions, and can prove your genuine visitor status to NSW Police, if required.
 You can choose to apply for a NSW licence if you wish (see below).